chlzslvdr/Natours-Project/README.md

 # Natours-React-App

-This project was made with [ Udemy Advance CSS Course](https://github.com/jonasschmedtmann/advanced-css-course.git), converted to React.
+This is a demo project made with [ Udemy Advance CSS Course](https://github.com/jonasschmedtmann/advanced-css-course.git), converted to React.

 ## Installation